List of Masked Rider monsters: Cyborgator

-An alligator monster with poisonous fangs, poisonous claws, and a constricting tale.
+A lizard monster with poisonous fangs, poisonous claws, and a constricting tale.
 After Dread Dragon's destruction, Count Dregon unleashed this monster to attack Albee.
 Albee managed to knock it down with his punch.
 Cyborgator started to overwhelm Albee until he managed to punch Cyborgator in the eye.
 When climbing the side of a cliff during battle, Albee used his Rider Punch on Cyborgator's left eye causing him to fall off the cliffside and be destroyed in the fall.
 However, the events of Albee turning into Masked Rider and monster Cyborgator only occurred in a dream while Albee was unconscious.